 The Board makes decisions regarding salaries, annual bonuses and equity incentive compensation for the executive officers (including the Chief Executive Officer ("CEO")) and approves corporate goals and objectives relevant to their respective compensation.
 With respect to the compensation of executive officers other than the CEO, the Board solicits input from the CEO and the Compensation Committee regarding the performance of such executive officers.
-With respect to the compensation of the CEO, the Board solicits input from the Compensation Committee alone.
+With respect to the compensation of the CEO, the Board solicits input from the CEO and the Compensation of the CEO, the Board solicits input from the compensation of the CEO, the Board solicits input from the compensation of the CEO, the Board solicits input from the Compensation Committee alone.

-As part of the compensation review process, the Compensation Committee relies on input from management and market information provided by Mercer (Canada) Limited ("Mercer Consulting") in the Mercer Total Compensation Survey for the Energy Industry (the "Mercer Survey") as well as publicly-disclosed compensation data in management proxy circulars.
-In addition, in 2013 the Compensation Committee engaged an independent consultant, Hugessen Consulting Inc. ("Hugessen Consulting"), to advise the Compensation Committee on certain executive compensation matters.
+As part of the compensation review process, the Compensation Committee relies on input from management and market information provided by Mercer (Canada) Limited ("Mercer Consulting") in the Mercer Total Compensation Survey for the Energy Industry (the "Mercer Survey") as well as publicly-disclosed compensation data in management information circulars.
 The Corporation's goal is to target pay at the median of the compensation peer group for base salary, total cash and total direct compensation for the executive roles within the Corporation.
 Notwithstanding the foregoing, some key positions are adjusted from the applicable median due to the experience, scope, demand for and contribution of the particular individual.

 As part of the Corporation's process of determining executive compensation, each position in the Corporation is benchmarked or matched to a corresponding role in the Mercer Survey.
-Each named executive officer ("NEO") position at MEG is also matched to a corresponding NEO role in management proxy circulars of the Corporation's compensation peer group.
+Each named executive officer ("NEO") position at MEG is also matched to a corresponding NEO role in management information circulars of the Corporation's compensation peer group.
 The compensation data for these matches is used to provide guidance on base salary, annual bonus and long-term incentive grants.
-Management then makes recommendations to the Compensation Committee, based largely on performance and contribution.
-The Compensation Committee then submits its recommendations to the Board for approval.